Pursue an Online Degree in Nutrition and Fitness

 HEALTH EDUCATORS AND COMMUNITY HEALTH WORKERS

-Health educators teach people about behaviors that promote wellness.
-They develop and implement strategies to improve the health of individuals and communities.
-Community health workers collect data and discuss health concerns with members of specific populations or communities.
+Health educators teach people about ways that they can promote wellness.
+They develop and implement strategies to improve the health of people and communities.
+Community health workers collect data and discuss health concerns with members of specific groups or communities.

-Typical Entry-level education: Health educators need at least bachelor’s degree.
-Some employers require the Certified Health Education Specialist (CHES) credential.
+Typical Entry level Education: Health educators need at least bachelor’s degree.
+Some employers require a special credential.

-Registered nurses (RNs) care for people and teach them and society about different health and medical conditions.
-They also give general day-to-day support to patients in their care.
-RNs can be employeed anywhere: from hospitals, hospices, and clinics to nursing care facilities, from doctors’ offices to private homes where they provide personal, on-site services.
+Registered nurses (RNs) care for people and teach them about different health and medical conditions.
+They also give general day to day support to patients in their care.
+RNs can be employed anywhere.
+They can work in hospitals, hospices, and clinics to nursing care facilities, from doctors’ offices to private homes where they provide personal, on site services.

-Typical Entry-Level education: RNs need at least a diploma from an approved nursing program.
-Some employers require either an associate’s degree in nursing (ADN) or a Bachelor of Science degree in nursing (BSN).
+Typical Entry level Education: RNs need at least a diploma from an approved nursing program.
+Some employers require either an ADN or a BSN.
 RNs must also be licensed as professionals.

 FOOD SERVICE MANAGERS

-Food services managers oversee the operations of kitchens in places like restaurants, cruise ships, school cafeterias, hospitals, or anywhere food is prepared and served.
+Food services managers oversee the operations of kitchens in places like restaurants, cruise ships, schools, hospitals, or anywhere food is prepared and served.

-Typical Entry-level education: Food services managers need at least a high school diploma.
-Some employers may prefer that workers have some additional experience from a community college, culinary school, technical or vocational school, or a 4-year college or university.
+Typical Entry level Education: Food services managers need at least a high school diploma.
+Some employers may prefer that workers have some experience from a community college, culinary school, technical or vocational school, or a 4 year school.

-Dietetic technicians prepare food and create nutritional programs, with the supervision and oversight of a dietitian.
-They may also teach people about food and its nutritional values, and guide them in creating better eating plans.
+Dietetic techs prepare food and create nutrition programs, with the supervision and oversight of a dietitian.
+They may also teach people about food and its nutritional values, and guide them in working towards a better eating plan.

 Interested in food science?
 Want to counsel people to better health?